kellysun0124/Pokedex-Web-App/README.md

-The Pokedex was made by accessing the online database ‘pokeapi’
+The Pokedex was made by accessing the online database [pokeapi](https://pokeapi.co/)

 ## installations
 In the front end you'll need to download following npm packages as dependencies: